-The population of Bryansk is 413,000 (2012), land area - 230 sq. km.
+The population of Bryansk is 407,000 (2015), the land area - 230 sq. km.

-The phone code is +7 4832; postal codes - 241000-241xxx.
+The phone code is +7 4832; the postal codes - 241000-241xxx.

 There are also some facts proving that Debryansk fortified settlement was founded on the bank of the Desna River in 985 or even earlier.
-Bryansk town lands were conquered by Moscow state in 1503 after Vedrosha Battle.
-The town became a fortress that played significant role when Russian Time of Troubles came.
+This land was conquered by the Moscow state after the Vedrosha Battle, in 1503.
+The town became a fortress that played significant role when the Russian Time of Troubles came.

-In the 17th-18th centuries, Bryansk was known for having largest fair in western part of Russia (Svenskaya fair) which was the center of regional trade.
+In the 17th-18th centuries, Bryansk was known for having the largest fair in the western part of the Russian Empire (Svenskaya Fair), which was the center of regional trade.